Sunday Snippet: Camp Is Great For Campers!

 A recent article slid across our desk that highlighted just how beneficial a camp experience is – and it noted some of the benefits parents often unexpectedly enjoy when their child if off at camp!
 In her Today’s Parent article, The Benefits of Sending Your Kid To Overnight Camp (February 4, 2019), contributor Lisa Kadane offers her first-hand perspective of sending her two children to overnight camp this past summer.

-Here are some of the benefits she has shared:
+Here are some of the great benefits she has shared:

 Sleepover camp boosts kids’ confidence